hurwitzlab/biosystems-analytics-2020/SETUP_WINDOWS.md

 To install python run the following at the WSL:

 `sudo apt update && upgrade`

 `sudo apt install python3 python3-pip ipython3`

 ### 2. Install PyCharm
 Note: you can only use and invoke PyCharm for the files in the Windows filesystem (also accessible form the WSL at /mnt/c/Users/<user-name>).
 PyCharm is a complete IDE for Python, allowing you to run directly the code through the interface.
 It has a lot of options and possibilities, but is more difficult to use.
 Alternatively, you can install Notepadd++, which is a good old notepad, that will allow you to edit your code (see below).

-- Download the community edition and install (PyCharm)[https://www.jetbrains.com/pycharm/download/#section=windows]
+- Download the community edition and install [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows)
 - In order to enable interactive coding you should also have python installed in Windows.
 Go to the Microsoft store and install the latest Python.
 - For each project you create you'll have to add the python interpreter properlt for PyCharm to run.
-If you have issues with the interpreter, see this (help page)[https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html].
+If you have issues with the interpreter, see this [help page](https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html).

 #### 3. Create the alias to launch pycharm from the WSL.
 1. Open a new terminal (the Ubuntu App) and type `whereis git`.
 This will show you all the places git is on your computer.